 3. Virtual events will still be a thing.

-The truth is companies were sleeping on the value of virtual events for years, and now everyone’s getting a crash course.
+The truth is, companies were sleeping on the value of virtual events for years.
+Now, everyone’s getting a crash course.

 If you break down the benefits of in-person events, there’s a lot you can replicate or improve on with virtual events: